Explore more blogs

 • Set up: Sign your nonprofit up for a PayPal Business account.

-• Confirm charity status: Verify the tax-exempt charity status of your PayPal Business account through financial and identification documents.
+• Confirm charity status: Verify your tax-exempt charity status with financial and identification documents.

 • Collect funds: Enroll with PayPal Giving Fund using your charity’s PayPal account.
 That’s it!